PrismarineJS/node-minecraft-protocol/docs/API.md

  * onMsaCode(data) : (optional) callback called when signing in with a microsoft account with device code auth. `data` is an object documented [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code#device-authorization-response)
  * id : a numeric client id used for referring to multiple clients in a server
+ * validateChannelProtocol (optional) : whether or not to enable protocol validation for custom protocols using plugin channels.
+Defaults to true

 ## mc.Client(isServer,version,[customPackets])